VladyslavHorbachenko/labs-curriculum/Labs Curriculum/Sprint 4 - Presenting your work/Sprint Challenge 4.md

 This week, you spent your inquiries writing sections of a blog post.
 For your sprint challenge, go through your entire blog post, make any necessary edits, and publish it.
 Your blog post should include:

-- A background section (which you completed on Monday)
+- A background section (which you completed on Monday) 42 Silicon Valley Sofrware developer
-- A technical challenges section (which you completed on Tuesday)
+Lambda School Full stack web developer
-- A results and future implications section (which you completed on Wednesday)
+- A technical challenges section (which you completed on Tuesday) Pick up a new technology GraphQL during Lambda Labs, and Apollo client, was big challenge for me

-Make sure to have interesting subtitles (don't just say "Background") and a consistent writing style.
+- A results and future implications section (which you completed on Wednesday) Deployed application using Full stack web development ReacJs, NodeJs, Database,CRUD Make sure to have interesting subtitles (don't just say "Background") and a consistent writing style.
 Publish your blog before 11 am and submit a link to the blog as your sprint challenge.

 ## Prompt 2 - Share your blog (Optional)